aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_01_Iteration_and_2D.md

     \nabla^2 p(x,y,z)= \frac{\partial^2 p(x,y,z)}{\partial x^2} + \frac{\partial^2 p(x,y,z)}{\partial y^2} + \frac{\partial^2 p(x,y,z)}{\partial z^2} = b(x,y,z)
 $$

 where $p$ is the unknown function and $b$ is the right-hand side.
 To solve this equation using finite differences we need to introduce a three-dimensional grid.
 If the right-hand side term has sharp gradients, the number of grid points in each direction must be high in order to obtain an accurate solution.
 Say we need $1000$ points in each direction.
 That translates into a grid containing $1000\times 1000\times 1000$ grid points.
 We thus have $10^9$ (one billion) unknowns $p(x_i, y_k, z_l)$ in our problem.
 If we work in double precision, storing the solution requires approximatively $8$ Gb of memory.
 On modern desktop or laptop computers, this represents a significant amount of memory but it's not extravagant.
 If we now turn our  attention to the discretized matrix, this is a different story.
 As we have $10^9$ unknowns, the discretized Laplace operator in matrix form contains $10^9$ lines and $10^9$ columns for a total of $10^{18}$ entries!
-Allocating the memory to store such matrix is therefore out of sight for even for the largest supercomputer available today (see the [list of world's largest supercomputers][51]).
+Allocating the memory to store such a matrix is therefore out of sight for even for the largest supercomputer available today (see the [list of world's largest supercomputers][51]).
 Fortunately, the matrix for the Laplace operator is *sparse* (see notebook `03_02_HigherOrderDerivative_and_Functions`).
 If we store only the non-zero elements of the matrix, the memory needed is drastically reduced.
 Even though direct solvers may take advantage of this, they are still pushed to their limits.

 We will further explain in more detail how to discretize partial differential equations in more than one dimension and introduce some of the simplest iterative solvers - the Jacobi and Gauss-Seidel iteration methods - to obtain the solution of the Poisson equation.